minhnguyenba/ControlAndTrajectoryTracking/README.md

 ### Step 1: Build the PID controller object
 Complete the TODO in the [pid_controller.h]() and [pid_controller.cpp](https://github.com/udacity/nd013-c6-control-starter/blob/master/project/pid_controller/pid_controller.cpp).

-Run the simulator and see in the desktop mode the car in the CARLA simulator.
+Run the simulator and see the desktop mode of the car in the CARLA simulator.
 Take a screenshot and add it to your report.
 The car should not move in the simulation.
-To find this result shown in image below and the car not moving
+This result is shown in the image below and the car not moving

 <img src='images/p6_1_2.png'/>

 ### Step 2: PID controller for throttle:
 The last point of the vector v_points and current velocity were used to calculate the velocity error.
-After some experimenting and fine tuning, the PID coefficients were set to: kp = 0.20, ki = 0.05, kd = 0.1 and output limited to [-1, 1]
+After some experimenting and fine-tuning, the PID coefficients were set to kp = 0.20, ki = 0.05, kd = 0.1, and output was limited to [-1, 1]

 <img src='images/p6_2_1.png'/>

-I also tried to use closest point replace for last point of v_points to calculate but the result was the same.
+I also tried to use the closest point replace for the last point of v_points to calculate but the result was the same.

 ### Step 3: PID controller for steer:
 The error between the actual steer and the desired steer was calculated and the coefficients for the PID controller were tuned.
 The final values were as below: kp = 0.35, ki = 0.0012, kd = 0.9 and output limited to [-1.2, 1.2]
 <img src='images/p6_3_1.png'/>

-I also tried to use closest point replace for last point of v_points to calculate but the result was the same.
+I also tried to use the closest point to replace for last point of v_points to calculate but the result was the same.

 ### Step 4: Evaluate the PID efficiency
 Finally the evaluation of the results